WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/secret-manager/README.md

 ## Deployment Steps

 You should see this README and some terraform files.
 There is also a bash script and a folder labeled "secrets" with some example secret files in it.
-1. Update the Variables in the variables.tf and also the properties within the keys variables.
-For reference update the following variables and associated properties
+1. Copy the contents of the terraform.tfvars.sample file into your own terraform.tfvars file, then update the variables in this file.
+For reference update the following variables and associated properties:

 - ```project_id```  with your GCP Project ID<br />
 - ```region``` with the GCP Location <br />